neil4th/Command-List/README.md

-# Laravel Development and API Guide
+# Laravel Development and Commands

 This document provides you with a collection of **Artisan** and **Composer** commands to help with **Laravel application development**, **API setup**, **queue management**, **testing**, and much more.